 But they may have corresponded.
 We have been given a fairly strong hint that the tiny, crabbed “hand” of Snape’s school days, which is scribbled all over the Advanced Potions-Making textbook is not the same script as the one that has been showing up on the chalkboard in his classroom for the last 15 years.
 Nor does it sound much like the large spiky ‘Ds’ that showed up on Harry’s essays.
 It is easy to postulate how Snape might have been prompted to iron out a regional working-class accent, or adopt his formal, buttoned-up manner in the interests of his own advancement, in order to make himself “presentable” when moving among his higher-status housemates, but why would he choose to reinvent his handwriting as well, unless he had some reason to want to correspond with someone in a script that no one would recognize and identify should a letter fall into the wrong hands?
 Such an aim would not have been necessary for correspondence with the Death Eaters.
 Nor for corresponding with Albus, either.
 So who then?

 Well.
 That was the theory.
 I’m a little sorry that it did not play out.
-Not that I had depended on it to do so, you understand.
+Not that I had expected it to do so, you understand.
 It was always distinctly “out there”.

-Not that I have any actual objection to the childhood friendship that Rowling ultimately gave us.
+And it’s certainly not that I have any actual objection to the childhood friendship that Rowling ultimately gave us.
 A childhood friendship is much closer to the general caliber of relationship that I had envisioned than fanon’s ghod-awful icky, sticky, unrequited teen crush.
 And since Rowling failed to give us any real clue at all as to the Evans sisters’ socioeconomic or regional background, I cannot feel particularly at fault for failing to have anticipated it.
-A number of other fans managed to.
-But I think that was more in the nature of a lucky guess than anything that a reader might be able to have reasonably deduced from the text.
+A number of other fans managed to do so.
+But I still think that was more in the nature of a lucky guess than anything that a reader might be able to have reasonably deduced from the text.

 I just wish that Rowling had depicted that “friendship” as something a bit less abusive on Lily’s part.
 But, then, we really do have to consider that perhaps she intended that we should finally conclude that Harry’s mother was no more of a bargain than his father, and that, indeed they deserved one another.